elypia/.github/CODE_OF_CONDUCT.md

 ### Transparency

-We value transparency and always aim to do things in the community interest.
+We value transparency and always aim to do things in the community-interest.
 It might be difficult to make _everyone_ happy, but we'll at least ensure public conversations take place before major decisions, and that everyone has a platform to raise their concerns.

 ### Inclusivity